 - Our Risk Managment Plan identifies possible risks and how to limit our exposure.

-- We have a detailed overarching NSW Quakers Regional Meeting OHS Management System including a number of template forms for local adaptation and printing:
+- We have an overarching OHS Management System.
+This includes a number of template forms for printing: OHS forms combined.pdf.

-- Guest Accommodation Guidelines are designed to minimise risk to guests and the NSW RM.
+- Guest Accommodation Guidelines are designed to minimise risk to guests and Quakers NSW.